ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Magazine: Extended Medium Mag 3

-Maximum ammunition for sustained engagements
+Maximum ammo for sustained fights

 Combat Strategy and Playstyle